farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 mosquitto_sub -h jupiter.local -t "#" -v
 ```
 ```
-pluto/dht22/temperature 26.0
+pi/pluto/pluto-dht22/temperature 25.3
-pluto/dht22/humidity 49.2
+pi/pluto/pluto-dht22/humidity 40.4
-pluto/dht22/temperature 26.0
+pi/pluto/pluto-dht22/temperature 25.3
-pluto/dht22/humidity 49.5
+pi/pluto/pluto-dht22/humidity 40.6
 ...
 ```

-The topics have `.../<device>/<resource>` format.
+The topics have `../<device>/<resource>` format; we only care about the last two parts.
 The payloads are the raw measurements, without any envelop object.
-That's exactly how we want them to be!

 ## Setting up the EdgeX MQTT service